hci-a-if-its-2019/assignment-1-ramdan0cool/README.md

 (The user presses the login button, the system shows a login page, then the user clicks a Google account button.
 The system shows a Google account page, then the user presses the account they want to use to log in.
 The system then shows the preferences page.)

 5. A = Itu pertama kali kamu buka?
 6. B = Enggak, ini waktu aku tekan email, kan udah milih pakai Google kan, langsung muncul ini.
-(Merujuk ke halaman sistem yang menampilkan preferences).
+(Referring to the preferences page).
 Aku sendiri tidak terlalu mengerti other itu buat apa.
 7. A = Oke, bagian mana tadi yang kamu tidak mengerti?
 8. B = Jadi tadi dibingungkan dengan akses pertama kali, setelah mendaftar.

-(Note: Although the user already had a social media account, it's the user's first time logging in using their social media account, and the system treatt this as a first signing up)
+(Note: Although the user already had a social media account, it's the user's first time logging in using their social media account, and the system treats this as a first signing up)

 9. A = Buat yang kedua, pilih salah satu kategori kemudian buka salah satu story dari kategori itu.
 Terserah kalau cuma buka ya buka aja.
 10.B = Iya.
 Aku bakal buka cerita yang pernah aku buka.
 Tunggu, dimana searchnya?